insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 Homeowners insurance is designed to protect against costly sudden and accidental problems, but homeowners are responsible for home maintenance and repairs.
-In the case of a roof leak, your homeowners insurance policy likely won’t cover it unless a covered peril causes it.
+In the case of a roof leak, your homeowners insurance policy likely won’t cover it unless a covered peril caused it.
 If the damage occurs gradually or is caused by negligence or poor maintenance, you’ll be on your own.

 Key Takeaways